-We've already revealed our eight picks for Chicago's top Mexican cuisine, so it shouldn't come as a surprise that we've also rounded up some of our favorite Latin libations.
+We've already revealed the top things to do in Pilsen, Chicago historic neighborhood with authentic Mexican cuisine, so it shouldn't come as a surprise that we've also rounded up some of our favorite Latin libations.
 And while we love a great Margarita, there are many, many more boozy Mexican beverages to imbibe.
-Here's our slideshow of some of the very best around town.
+Here are our picks of some of the very best around town.

 El Castillo at Frontera Grill